-- 3. At least 28 days before the Pretrial Conference, each party shall provide every other party (but not the Court) with one set of all proposed exhibits, charts, schedules, summaries, diagrams, and other similar documentary materials to be used in its case in chief at trial, together with a complete list of all such proposed exhibits.
-These materials may be provided in electronic form if the parties so agree.
+- 2. At least 28 days before the Pretrial Conference, each party shall provide every other party (but not the Court) with one set of all proposed exhibits, charts, schedules, summaries, diagrams, and other similar documentary materials to be used in its case in chief at trial, together with a complete list of all such proposed exhibits.
 Voluminous exhibits shall be reduced by elimination of irrelevant portions or through the use of summaries.
 Exhibits must be marked in accordance with paragraphs 16-18 of this Order.
-All exhibits not provided are subject to exclusion in the reasonable exercise of the Court's discretion. - 4.
-At least 28 days before the Pretrial Conference, each party shall provide every other party (but not the Court) with (1) the names of all witnesses each party intends to call at trial, as well as a brief description of the subject matter of their testimony; and (2) a list containing citations to all evidence that a party might introduce at trial, other than that to be used solely for impeachment or rebuttal, that was obtained from deposition testimony, interrogatory responses, or responses to requests for admission.
-All witnesses and citations not identified are subject to exclusion in the reasonable exercise of the Court's discretion.
+All exhibits not provided are subject to exclusion in the reasonable exercise of the Court's discretion. - 3.
+At least 28 days before the Pretrial Conference, each party shall provide every other party (but not the Court) with a list containing citations to all evidence that a party might introduce at trial, other than that to be used solely for impeachment or rebuttal, that was obtained from deposition testimony, interrogatory responses, or responses to requests for admission.
+All citations not provided are subject to exclusion in the reasonable exercise of the Court's discretion.